saniakouser/Cloud-Home/README.md

 - **Earn Income:** Generate income from underutilized spaces.

 ### For Customers:
-- **Find Storage:** Discover a wide range of storage options near you.
 - **Connect with Landowners:** Directly communicate with landowners to discuss terms and availability.
 - **Secure Transactions:** Enjoy secure and transparent transactions through our platform.
 - **Easy Booking:** Book your storage space quickly and hassle-free.